-Protecting yourself and your company from cybercriminals means staying ahead of fraud trends and educating employees about preventing them.
-Two common threats, smishing and phishing, exploit people and businesses through deceptive text messages and emails to gather sensitive information.
+Protecting businesses and their stakeholders from cybercriminals requires staying ahead of fraud trends and implementing comprehensive education about prevention strategies.
+Two common threats, smishing and phishing, exploit organizations and individuals through deceptive text messages and emails designed to gather sensitive information.

-While phishing uses fake emails to trick you into clicking malicious links or revealing personal or company information, smishing uses SMS text messages impersonating a legitimate text, trying to get you to click on a link or call a scam phone number.
+Phishing attacks utilize fraudulent emails to trick people into clicking malicious links or revealing personal or company information, while smishing employs SMS text messages that impersonate legitimate communications, attempting to lure individuals into clicking suspicious links or calling scam phone numbers.

 These attacks can lead to lost personal funds and information, but also devastate businesses, causing compromised bank accounts, stolen customer data, ransomware infections, and significant financial losses that can drastically affect a business’s operations.